What is a Snoreplasty?

 How is a Snoreplasty Done?

 Before a snoreplasty can be done, we like to perform an in-office evaluation of the upper airway to see if this procedure is right for you.
 Breathing-related sleep disorders can involve factors other than snoring.
 The procedure itself is quick, lasting only 30 minutes.
 To start, your doctor will use a topical anesthetic to numb the back of the throat for your comfort.
-After your throat is adequately numb, a small amount of sclerosing fluid is injected in the palate towards the base of the uvula.
+After your throat is adequately numb, a small amount of sclerosing fluid is injected into the palate towards the base of the uvula.

 Snoreplasty Recovery

 If you are located in the Denver and Lone Tree area and you or your partner is experiencing disruptive snoring, give us a call to schedule an office evaluation.
-AOO/ENT specialists of the Rockies is ready to help you find your individual treatment plan.
+AOO | ENT Specialists of the Rockies is ready to help you find your treatment plan.

 Keith Swartz, M.D.